Emotional Abuse, Physical Abuse, And Beyond: Types Of Domestic Violence

 You do not have to stay in a dangerous situation.
 If you find yourself in need of help—reach out to get out.

-What is the best way to help people who are victims of violence?
+What is the best way to help survivors of abuse?

-How do you help someone in a domestic situation?
+How do you help someone involved in intimate partner violence?

-What are the 4 main types of violence?
+What are the 4 four main types of domestic violence?

-What type of abuse is the most damaging?
+What types of intimate partner violence are the most damaging?

 - Previous Article